 Early Morning (Sunrise to 9:00 AM)

 This is often the prime snorkeling window.
-Many herbivorous animals, like the beloved Green Sea Turtle, are most active in the morning as they forage on seagrass beds.
-Winds are typically lightest, leading to calm conditions and the best underwater visibility.
-With fewer people around, animals are less skittish, offering a serene viewing experience.
+Many herbivorous animals, like the Green Sea Turtle, are most active in the morning as they forage on seagrass beds.
+Winds are typically lightest, giving calm conditions and the best underwater visibility.
+With fewer people around, animals are less skittish—a serene experience.

 Late Afternoon (3:00 PM to Sunset)

-A close second to the morning session.
+A close second.
 Some turtles return to inshore feeding grounds later in the day, or you might find them settling into resting spots on the reef for the evening.
 The sun’s golden angle reduces surface glare, making it easier to spot them below.

 Midday (10:00 AM - 2:00 PM)

-Generally the least optimal time for consistent wildlife spotting.
-High sun can create surface glare, and increased human activity can drive animals into hiding.
-However, in protected, less-visited coves, you may still find activity.
+Generally the least optimal.
+High sun creates surface glare, and increased human activity can drive animals into hiding.
+But in protected, less-visited coves, you may still find activity.

 How Tides Influence Your Snorkel Adventure

 Tidal movement is a powerful driver of underwater life.
-It influences visibility, current, and where animals will be feeding.
-Always consult a local tide chart-it’s your secret snorkeling map.
+It influences visibility, current, and where animals feed.
+Always consult a local tide chart—it’s your secret snorkeling map.

-• Incoming Tide: Often excellent.
+- Incoming Tide: Often excellent.
 It brings in clearer ocean water, improving visibility, and carries nutrients that attract smaller fish and their predators.
-Turtles may move into channels or grass beds becoming accessible with the higher water.
+Turtles may move into channels or grass beds as water rises.

-Pro Tip: A "high tide" at 7 AM is a golden ticket-combining the best of morning calm with optimal water depth.
+Pro Tip: A high tide at 7 AM is a golden ticket—combining morning calm with optimal water depth.

 Seasonal and Environmental Factors